Metric response of relative entropy: A universal indicator of quantum criticality: Scaling of at a QCP

-where $\nu$ and $z$ are the critical exponent of the correlation function and the dynamical critical exponent, respectively.
-From the above arguments about scaling fields and symmetry, we expect $\partial_h \langle \hat{O}\rangle \sim N^{2/\nu -z-1}$ for {\it generic} operators that satisfy $\langle \hat{O} \rangle \neq 0$ for finite $h$.
-We will demonstrate this property for both spin chains that we will study as examples in the later sections.
+where $\nu$ and $z$ are the critical exponent of the correlation function and the dynamical critical exponent, respectively, associated with the $d$-dimensional QCP.

-Since $\langle \hat{O} \rangle$ themselves are $\mathcal{O}(1)$ at the critical point in the thermodynamic limit, the thermodynamic scaling of the metric response of QRE in Eq.~\ref{eq:def_of_susQRE} is due to the square of $\partial_h \langle \hat{O} \rangle$, all of which scale identically as long as $\hat{O}$ is not finetuned to have the overlap with the most relevant scaling field to be zero.
+From the above arguments about scaling fields and symmetry, we expect $\partial_h \langle \hat{O}\rangle \sim L^{ \ 2/\nu -(d+z)}$ for {\it generic} operators that satisfy $\langle \hat{O} \rangle \neq 0$ for finite $h$.
+We will demonstrate this property for both spin chains that we will study as examples in the following sections.
+Since $\langle \hat{O} \rangle$ themselves are $\mathcal{O}(1)$ at the critical point in the thermodynamic limit, the thermodynamic scaling of the response of QRE in Eq.~\ref{eq:def_of_susQRE} is due to the square of $\partial_h \langle \hat{O} \rangle$, all of which scale identically as long as $\hat{O}$ is not finetuned so that it does not overlap with the most relevant scaling field.
 We therefore conclude that